bdnorris/DES-340/projects/project01B.md

 Your masthead should answer the questions: Where am I?, What can I do here?

-Objectives
+## Objectives

-Further practice studying existing websites for effective methods and patterns of layout, design and user interface.
+- Further practice studying existing websites for effective methods and patterns of layout, design and user interface.
-Further practice designing user-interfaces/web layouts in Photoshop/Illustrator.
+- Further practice designing user-interfaces/web layouts in Photoshop/Illustrator.
-Applying the design of typographic hierarchies for the screen to some more specific content.
+- Applying the design of typographic hierarchies for the screen to some more specific content.

+## Process

-Screenshots/Research
+## Screenshots/Research
 Look at the provided PSD (ctrl-click, download linked file).
 Screenshot the top headers of three websites that have a similar layout.
 The websites you choose should be from a curated source.
 Also take screenshots of 10 buttons/links/click-throughs on the websites you chose.

 Part 2: Graphic 1
 Use the provided PSD.